cdrage/blog/_notes/motorcycles.md

 ## Body positioning tips
+- Rest outside arm on tank.
+- Feet and legs locked in to the outside
+- 1 butt-cheeck on the seat
+- Arms loose
+- Ball of the foot on the peg
+- Bend your inner elbow, try to go as far as you can go down

 So, the first time you get your knee down, it’s going to go something like this.
 Approaching a corner, gradually squeeze the brake lever as you put your weight into the pegs and slide one butt cheek to the inside.
 Swivel your inside knee to point as close to 90 degrees out as possible.
 Move your torso and head down and to the inside, “kissing” the mirror.
 Feel your outside arm contact the tank and point your inside elbow at the ground.
 As the speed at which you’re taking corners increases, you’ll naturally drag your knee in this position.
 As you begin to exit the corner, push the bike upright as your torso moves further off, rolling on the throttle.
 If the next corner is the same direction, stay where you are.
 If it’s the opposite, move across the bike and start this all over again.
 Congratulations, you now deserve the bike you’re riding.